Articles 4 min read

 1. Standard Solid-Core Smooth Cardstock

-This cardstock is one of the most versatile and beginner-friendly materials for Cricut projects and a must-have for any crafter.
-Its smooth surface and consistent thickness make it easy to cut, score, and fold, making it a go-to choice for crafters of all skill levels.
+This cardstock is one from the most versatile and beginner-friendly materials for Cricut projects and a must-have for any crafter.
+Its smooth surface and consistent thickness make it easy in order to cut, score, and fold, making it go-to choice for crafters at all skill levels.

 • Best for: General crafting, card making, scrapbooking, layered designs